Bar Study Loans

 - Bar Exam Fees – These are the fees the Bar Association charges for actually taking the exam, and they vary from state to state.
 These fees can be added to your total cost of attendance by completing a Budget Adjustment Request form.
 This allows your federal student loan offer to be increased to cover the fees.
 You will need to submit your receipt for payment of the bar exam fee to the Office of Financial Aid for the adjustment to be processed.
 This adjustment must be completed before you graduate.

-- Living Expenses, Bar Study Classes and Bar Study Materials – These expenses cannot be paid for with federal student aid, so if you have not saved enough money to cover these expenses, a private bar study loan may be an option you need to consider.
+- Living Expenses, Bar Study Classes and Bar Study Materials – These expenses cannot be added to your cost of attendance so you can borrow more federal loans, so if you have not saved enough money to cover these expenses, a private bar study loan may be an option you need to consider.

 Bar Study Loans